 GSOC, a non-profit organization, was formed in 1987 in response to the legislature's adoption of Minnesota Statutes Chapter 216D.
-GSOC was approved by the Commissioner of Public Safety in 1988 as the state wide one call center and has served in that role ever since.
+GSOC was approved by the Commissioner of Public Safety in 1988 as the statewide one call center and has served in that role ever since.
 Chapter 216D requires anyone who engages in any type of excavation using machine-powered equipment of any kind, or explosives, to file a locate request at least 48 hours, excluding weekends and holidays, before excavation can begin.
 An excavator may notify GSOC up to 14 calendar days prior to excavation.
 The cost of GSOC services is paid by underground facility operators.
-The service provided by GSOC to excavators is free of charge.